-The existing warm air in a room is also drawn out it and forced out into the atmosphere outdoors.
+The existing warm air in a room is also drawn out and blown into the outside air.

-Unfortunately it takes a lot of electrical energy to drive the motor which turns the compressor which circulates refrigerant.
-That’s a downfall that comes with using an air conditioner.
+Unfortunately, it takes a lot of electrical energy to drive the motor which turns the compressor which circulates refrigerant.
+That’s a big disadvantage that comes with using an air conditioner.

 How fans cool you and your room

 Did you know?
 Fans don’t actually cool the air.
-They work by blowing across surfaces and removing heat into the nearby air, causing a temperature drop and a sensation of cooling.
-Because they don’t need any heavy electromechanical devices like air conditioners use, they’re much more efficient in terms of electricity use.
+They work by blowing across surfaces and removing heat into the nearby air, causing a temperature drop and a cooling sensation.
+Because they don’t need any heavy electromechanical devices as air conditioners use, they’re much more efficient in terms of electricity use.
 Note that certain fans are better than others depending upon your needs.

 You might not be aware of it, but fans don’t actually cool you by blowing cool air.
 In fact, fans aren’t designed to drop the temperature of the air around you at all.

 Instead, they rely on the concept of forced convection.